 - DSL 50 – first 6 months 14,99 EUR, after 34,99 EUR monthly

 - DSL 100 – first 6 months 9,99 EUR, after 39,99 EUR monthly – best deal!

 - DSL 250 – first 6 months 19,99 EUR, after 49,99 EUR monthly

 - GLASFASER 1.000 – first 6 months 39,99 EUR, after 69,99 EUR monthly

-Same as with normal DSL rates, you will receive a full DSL connection including a flat rate landline for German numbers, including mobile.
-All flexible deals from 1&1 can be tested for one month, to see if you like them.
+As with normal DSL rates, you will receive a full DSL connection, including a flat rate landline for German numbers, including mobile.
+All flexible deals from 1&1 can be tested for one month to see if you like them.
 Moreover, dissatisfied customers get their money back.

-M-net has more of a regional focus with headquarter in Munich.
+M-net has more of a regional focus, with headquarters in Munich.
 They offer a wide variety of packages without a contract.
-In addition to the optical fiber internet, M-net offers SIM cards with mobile data, deals start already from 9,99 EUR.
-Surfing speed is ranging between 25 Mbit/s and 600 Mbit/s.
+In addition to the optical fiber internet, M-net offers SIM cards with mobile data; deals start already from 9,99 EUR.
+Surfing speed ranges between 25 Mbit/s and 600 Mbit/s.

 Broadband deals (fiber):